willxxy/ECG-Byte/README.md

 In this case, simply reduce the maximum number of threads for each os.environ to either 1 or 2.
 Reducing this number should solve the problem, however, if you continue to run into crashes please feel free to report an issue!

-6. **Non-determinimsm despite seeding** - During evaluation, we set seeds for reproducibility like so:
+6. **Non-determinimsm via CuDNN/cuBLAS despite seeding** - During evaluation, we set seeds for reproducibility like so:

 ```
 print(f'Setting Seed to {args.seed}')